engineblock/engineblock-docs/docsrc/content/designsketches/cycle_tracking.md

 behavior is needed to support a particular scenario or configuration.

-Consider a case in which activity A runs 54,000,000,000 cycles, each after which activity B is intended to repeat a different action on the same cycles.
-If activity A ran on average 2x a fast as activity B, then there is an implied buffer of 27,000,000,000 cycles.
+Consider a case in which activity A runs 54,000,000,000 cycles, each after which activity B is intended to repeat a different action on the same numbered cycles.
+If activity A ran on average twice a fast as activity B, then there is an implied buffer of 27,000,000,000 cycles that would be waiting for B to catch up once A is finished.
 If this were a performance test, then the cost of holding that queue would surely impact the results and very likely the ability of the test system to run well.
 In this case it would make sense to tie the execution rate of activity B to activity A, at least within some reasonable bound.
 That would mean that A would have to wait on B about half the time, however the flow between the two activities would still be meaningful and executable.
 This is an example of throttling that makes sense.

-However, if you were to cause activity A to wait often in a marker even if there were no activity B tracking the data for that marker, this would be considered a serious blocking effect that would limit the fidelity of any such test.
+Alternatively, consider what would happen if you were to cause activity A to wait often while sinking a result.
+Even if activity B was not sourcing data from that tracker, it would be considered a serious blocking effect that would limit the fidelity of any test results.

 ### Thread-safety: all markers and trackers

-All markers and trackers must be thread safe.
+All trackers must be thread safe.
 Any practical scenario has activities with many threads.

 ### persisted or non-persisted

-A marker may record its data stream (a sequence of cycle values and result codes) in a form to be later re-used.
+A tracker may record its data stream (a sequence of cycle values and result codes) in a form to be later re-used.
+These may be provided in the future with CycleRecorder* and *CyclePlayer* types.

 ### buffered or non-buffered

-The interaction between the producer-consumer pairing of a marker and tracker may be buffered, meaning that the tracker may not always see the last logical value recorded by the marker, or that the marker may not expose it immediately.
+The interaction between the producer-consumer pairing of a sink and source may be buffered, meaning that the tracker may not always see the last logical value recorded by the upstream activity, or that the it may not imediatly expose the absolute latest value to any downstream activity.

 ## Open questions